-It may also help you to review Amazon’s Form 10K.
-The Form 10K is an annual report that all public companies must file with the SEC.
+You should always research stock before investing.
+Important factors to consider include the company’s net income and earnings, which can be found on Amazon’s Form 10K.
+This is an annual report that all public companies must file with the SEC.
 In addition, it outlines everything from a company’s total revenue and assets to its risk factors and liabilities.

 Amazon’s share price runs considerably high, so you’ll want to consider your long-term investment goals before becoming a shareholder.
 While the company retains blue-chip status, with a history of significant growth, it’s also important to be mindful of some of its competitors.
 Companies like Microsoft and Walmart also offer competitively successful stocks.
 And, similar to Amazon, both companies specialize in either e-commerce, retail or cloud computing.